bitcashorg/chaingraph/README.md

 ChainGraph provides performant GraphQL APIs for blockchain applications featuring state of art subscriptions, advanced filtering, sorting, pagination and aggregations across multiple blockchains.

+> 🚧 Note: This project is in active development - feel free to explore and contribute! 🏗️

 ## Features

 - **Real-Time GraphQL Subscriptions** – Subscribe to blockchain state and transactions/instructions/actions